hsluv/hsluv/README.md

 nix-build -A test
 ```

-To build JavaScript distributions (server and client):
+To build JavaScript distributions (Node.js and browser):

 ```
 nix-build -A jsPublicNodePackage